About the effect of coffee on different body systems in facts and opinions. Harm from coffee. Statement based on facts

 • tooth growth at a later date.

-Excessive consumption of coffee leads to the appearance of extra pounds.
+Excessive coffee consumption leads to extra pounds.
 This conclusion was reached by many scientists who studied the effects of caffeine on the human body.
 The reason for the appearance of excess fat is a hormonal imbalance, provoked by excessive production of cortisol by the adrenal glands.
-Because of this, it begins to function incorrectly, and a person slows down all metabolic processes, and more fat appears under the skin.
+Because of this, it begins to function incorrectly, and a person’s metabolic processes slow down, and more fat appears under the skin.

 Harm to the immune system

-Caffeine contributes to insufficient production of thyroid hormones, and due to their lack, malfunctions in our immunity appear.
-As a result, a person becomes more susceptible to the development of various infectious diseases, and he needs a longer time to recover.
+Caffeine contributes to the insufficient production of thyroid hormones, and due to their deficiency, malfunctions in the functioning of our immunity appear.
+As a result, a person becomes more susceptible to the development of various infectious diseases, and it takes a longer time to recover.

 Harm to skin and hair

-An insufficient amount of thyroid hormones and disorders in the absorption of trace elements and vitamins lead to the appearance of symptoms that are unpleasant for both women and men:
+An insufficient amount of thyroid hormones and disturbances in the absorption of microelements and vitamins lead to the following unpleasant symptoms for both women and men:

-• coarsening of the skin on the elbows and soles;
+• roughening of the skin on the elbows and soles;

 Harm to the liver

-The opinions of some doctors about the harmful effects of coffee on the liver diverged.
-Some of the hepatologists recommend that patients with developing with or with alcoholism take a small amount of this drink with the addition of milk.
-In their opinion, coffee is necessary to slow down the development of scarring (fibrosis) processes in the liver tissues.
+Some doctors have differing opinions about the harmful effects of coffee on the liver.
+Some hepatologist doctors recommend that patients with alcoholism or alcoholism develop a small amount of this drink with the addition of milk.
+In their opinion, coffee is necessary to slow down the development of scarring (fibrosis) in liver tissue.
 However, it should be noted that excessive consumption of this drink can harm this vital organ.

-The liver is a real "laboratory" for decontamination and removal of toxic substances from the body.
-And in the cultivation of some varieties of coffee and the production of such a drink as decaffeinated coffee, pesticides and other toxic substances - ethyl acetate and methylene chloride - are used.
+The liver is a real “laboratory” for decontamination and removal of toxic substances from the body.
+And when growing some varieties of coffee and producing drinks such as decaffeinated coffee, pesticides and other toxic substances are used - ethyl acetate and methylene chloride.

-They have a toxic effect on the liver, and it spends a huge part of its resources processing these poisons.
+They have a toxic effect on the liver, and it spends a huge part of its resources on processing these poisons.
 In addition, the liver is involved in the production of enzymes necessary for the breakdown of substances contained in coffee and their metabolism.
-As a result, the liver of coffee drinkers is under increasing stress, depleted, and a person has an increased risk of developing hepatitis.
+As a result, the liver of coffee drinkers experiences increasing stress, becomes depleted, and the person’s risk of developing hepatitis increases.

 Harm to teeth

-Coffee contains a lot of tooth-pigmenting substances that cause darkening of the teeth and contribute to the formation of tartar.
-Dental plaque accumulates a greater number of pathogenic microorganisms, which can cause the development of various inflammatory diseases of the oral cavity and loss of teeth.
+Coffee contains many substances that pigment teeth, which cause darkening of teeth and contribute to the appearance of tartar.
+Dental plaque accumulates a greater number of pathogenic microorganisms, which can cause the development of various inflammatory diseases of the oral cavity and tooth loss.

-In addition to all the health problems that caffeine overdose causes in adults, coffee consumption by children can cause such disorders in their development and health.
+In addition to all the health problems that are caused by caffeine overdose in adults, drinking coffee in children can cause problems in their development and health.

-When you can not resist the fifth mug of coffee, the question of the benefits involuntarily creeps into your head.
-The debate about the coffee drink does not subside - someone believes that the content of large amounts of caffeine and theophylline in grains cause significant damage to the body, and someone thinks that the drink is absolutely harmless.
+When you can’t resist your fifth mug of coffee, the question of the benefits involuntarily creeps into your head.
+The debate about the coffee drink does not subside - some believe that the large amounts of caffeine and theophylline contained in the beans cause significant damage to the body, while others think that the drink is absolutely harmless.

-Peter I himself could not resist the magic of fragrant grains - having fallen in love with the drink, the ruler forced his subjects to drink it daily.
+Peter I himself could not resist the magic of the aromatic grains - having fallen in love with the drink, the ruler forced his subjects to drink it daily.

-Despite the huge number of coffee trees (about seventy species), Arabica and Robusta are the main ones - they supply humanity with a natural source of energy.
+Despite the huge number of coffee trees (about seventy species), the main ones are Arabica and Robusta - they supply humanity with a natural source of energy.

-The surge of vivacity largely depends on the quality and proper roasting of coffee.
-Different heat treatment technology allows you to create the necessary strength and richness of taste.
-For Scandinavian coffee, the beans are only lightly roasted; for Viennese coffee, they are roasted to medium.
+The surge of energy depends largely on the quality and proper roasting of coffee.
+Different heat treatment technologies make it possible to create the necessary strength and richness of taste.
+For Scandinavian coffee, the beans are only lightly roasted; for Viennese coffee, the beans are roasted until medium.
 The strongest degree of roasting is Italian.

-The natural drink contains few carbohydrates, proteins and fats, but a sufficient amount of such vitamins and minerals as:
+The natural drink contains few carbohydrates, proteins and fats, but a sufficient amount of vitamins and microelements such as:

 • Calcium;